rohan-wire/mls-architecture/draft-ietf-mls-architecture.md

 guarantees to other clients, hence we consider that their protection by additional security mechanism should be a priority.

-Overall there is no way to detect or prevent these compromise, as discussed in the previous sections, performing separation of the application secret states can help recovery after compromise, this is the case for signature keys but similar concern exists for the
+Overall there is no way to detect or prevent these compromises, as discussed in the previous sections, performing separation of the application secret states can help recovery after compromise, this is the case for signature keys but similar concern exists for the